IreneArapogiorgi/SEIP-Assignments/seip2020_practical_assignments/gradeshistogram/README.md

 Note that the gradeshistogram-0.0.1-SNAPSHOT.jar is not executable.

 ## Build
-Execute the following command in the repository root directory in order to build all modules.
+Execute the following command in the repository root directory in order to build the project.
 ```
 mvn clean package
 ```